-The Happy Bantu and His Light-Skinned Children
+The Happy Black Man and His Light-Skinned Children

 /“Image BLACK MAN and son in Black & White - ODT, B&W Portrait by jfinnirwin is licensed under CC BY 2.0.”